animir/node-rate-limiter-flexible/README.md

       // Depending on results it allows to fine rateLimiter.penalty(remoteAddress, 3);
-      // or rise limit by rewarding some points rateLimiter.reward(remoteAddress, 2);
+      // or rise number of points for current duration rateLimiter.reward(remoteAddress, 2);
     })
     .catch((err, msBeforeReset) => {